A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Theoretical Results

 where $k>0$ is the relative cost of false positive classifications.
 Note that any loss function that is minimized when $y = \hat y$ is equivalent to $\ell$ after an affine transformation.

-Let us suppose the decision-maker can observe group affiliation $A$ in addition to $\hat p$.
+Let us suppose the decision-maker might be able to observe group affiliation $A$ in addition to $\hat p$.
 To ensure that classifications are based only on $\hat p$ and not on $A$, we constrain $\hat p$ to satisfy \textit{calibration within groups},